Go Back

 Ingredients

-• 2 Tablespoons extra virgin olive oil or avocado oil
+• 2 tablespoons extra virgin olive oil or avocado oil

-• ½ teaspoon vitamin E oil optional, for extra skin nourishment and to extend the shelf life
+• ½ teaspoon vitamin E oil optional

 Instructions